leehj825/vending-empire/README.md

-# vending_empire
+# Vending Machine Tycoon

-A new Flutter project.
+A Flutter game where you build and manage your vending machine empire.

 ## Getting Started